HuyNguyen3003/ToroPlay/wp-content/plugins/wp-postratings/readme.txt

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.91.2
+* FIXED: XSS in Google Rich Text Snippets

+### Version 1.91.1
+* FIXED: Read from default REMOTE_ADDR unless specified in options

+### Version 1.91
+* NEW: Supports specifying which header to read the user's IP from

+### Version 1.90.1
+* FIXED: Support mutex lock for multi-site.

 ### Version 1.90
 * FIXED: Use mutex lock to prevent race condition